Home

 An Irish Chain quilt will typically be in one of the three following layouts: single, double or triple.

-I've left off the borders to simplify the illustrations and make it easier for you to identify the individual blocks.
+In the following layouts, I've left off the borders to simplify the illustrations and make it easier for you to identify each individual block.
 All of the illustrations were created in Electric Quilt 7.

-This quilt is made from solid squares and simple nine patch quilt blocks using just two fabrics—a background and a contrasting fabric.
+This quilt is made from solid squares and simple nine patches using just two fabrics—a background and a contrasting fabric.
 Constructed with a 3x3 grid, these quilt blocks are shown below:

 When the two blocks are alternated in horizontal rows, they form this pattern: